Gastroparesis

 • Eat 4 to 5 small meals during the day instead of 2 or 3 big ones.

-• Cut down on foods that have a lot of fat, such as cheese and fried foods
+• Cut down on foods that have a lot of fat, such as cheese and fried foods.

-• Cut down on foods that have a lot of “insoluble” fiber, such as some fruits, vegetables, and beans
+• Cut down on foods that have a lot of “insoluble” fiber, such as some fruits, vegetables, and beans.

 If you have diabetes, it’s also very important to keep your blood sugar as close to normal as possible.

 See your doctor or nurse if you have ongoing nausea or vomiting, belly pain, trouble eating, or weight loss.
+Treatments can include:

-• Medicines that make the stomach empty faster
+• Medicines that make the stomach empty faster.

 • Emptying the stomach with a tube – To do this, doctors can put a tube down your throat or directly into your stomach through your skin.